dmbarbour/awelon/AboutAO.md

 2. manipulating document-like structures on the stacks will work well with standard visualizations, animations, and support effective intuitions and programming-by-example

 An interesting feature of document-like structures is that they can be navigated and manipulated incrementally, using a purely functional cursor called a [zipper](http://en.wikibooks.org/wiki/Haskell/Zippers), a data structured developed by Huet in 1997.
 Thus, navigating and manipulating the environment extends to navigating and manipulating the individual documents. *Effectively, AO's programming environment is analogous to a desktop user environment, with different stacks representing different windows.*

+An interesting convention to help specify datatypes is to model folds:

 ### Integrating Alternative Environments